mguilherme/kotlin-examples/README.md

 For example, 5 is prime, as only 1 and 5 divide it, whereas 6 is composite, since it has the divisors 2 and 3 in addition to 1 and 6.

 The fundamental theorem of arithmetic establishes the central role of primes in number theory: any integer greater than 1 can be expressed as a product of primes that is unique up to ordering.
 This theorem requires excluding 1 as a prime.

+## List and String
+Collection of string a list exercises.

+1. Write a function that takes a number and returns a list of its digits.
+So for `2342` it should return `[2, 3, 4, 2]`.